monodot/monodot-co-uk/_posts/2016-12-09-openshift-cheatsheet.markdown

 ### The all-in-one cluster (`oc cluster up`)

+The all-in-one cluster is a local OpenShift cluster on a single machine, incorporating a registry, router, image streams and default templates.
+All of these run as (Docker) containers.

-See all containers running locally:
+See all OpenShift infrastructure containers (e.g. registry, router, etc) running on your workstation:

     docker ps